Does Sweetened Condensed Milk Spoil? A B2B Shelf-Life and Storage Guide

 Why store SCM in an airtight container after opening?

 The exposed tin alters flavor within days, and the open surface absorbs fridge odors.
-A clean glass or food-grade plastic container preserves flavor and prevents cross-contact.
+A clean glass or food-grade plastic airtight container preserves flavor and helps maintain best quality after opening while preventing cross-contact.

 What’s the difference between SCM and evaporated milk?